 - BRCA1 or BRCA2 inherited gene mutation

 The original model was based on data from white women.
 The tool can now estimate risk for:

-- African-American women using data from the Contraceptive and Reproductive Experiences (CARE) Study
+- Black women, using data from the Contraceptive and Reproductive Experiences (CARE) Study

-- Asian and Pacific Islander women using data from the Asian American Breast Cancer Study
+- Asian and Pacific Islander women in the U.S., using data from the Asian American Breast Cancer Study

-- Hispanic/Latina women using data from the San Francisco Bay Area Breast Cancer Study, the California Cancer Registry and the California Surveillance, Epidemiology, and End Results (SEER) Program
+- Hispanic women, using data from the San Francisco Bay Area Breast Cancer Study, the California Cancer Registry and the California Surveillance, Epidemiology, and End Results (SEER) Program

-It’s not clear how well the model works in other racial and ethnic groups.
+The model does not work as well for other racial and ethnic groups.

 Visit the National Cancer Institute website to learn more about the Breast Cancer Risk Assessment Tool.

 Other breast cancer risk assessment tools